Hafez al-Assad: Legacy

-Critics of Hafez al-Assad and a number of law enforcement organizations have called his regime a brutal dictatorship responsible for the suffering of hundreds of thousands of people and have repeatedly condemned his totalitarian state for gross human rights violations.
+Critics of Hafez al-Assad, including a number of law enforcement organizations have called his regime a brutal dictatorship responsible for the suffering and death of hundreds of thousands of people, and have repeatedly condemned his totalitarian state for gross human rights violations.
 Assad deployed repressive measures ranging from censorship to violent methods of state terror such as mass murders, deportations and practices such as torture, which were unleashed collectively upon the civilian population.
 For example, SS-Haupsturmfuhrer Alois Brunner, who played a significant role in the implementation of the Holocaust as the right-hand man of Adolf Eichmann, assisted al-Assad in organizing the Ba'athist secret police and trained them on Nazi Germany's torture practices.
 A 1983 report published by Amnesty International revealed that Assad regime routinely committed mass-executions of alleged dissidents and engaged in the extensive torture of prisoners of conscience.
 Various torture methods in Syrian prisons include electrocutions, ablazing, sexual violence, castration, etc. Assad left behind a hereditary dictatorship that eventually sparked a civil war and a personality cult even more widespread than in Maoist China or Josip Broz Tito's Yugoslavia.